 The technology industry is booming, and every problem today has a modern solution.
 Where the tech world was once dependent on coding, now people have some wondersome no-code tools to help them.
 Similar solutions are available in the market for non-technical founders who choose to develop an MVP on their own.
 Multiple web-based solutions today allow non-technical founders to build their products without coding.
 Some of the more popular tools are:

-These tools are user-friendly, but for a fact, not everyone is comfortable working with them, hence alternates are always there to help.
+These tools are user-friendly, but in a fact, not everyone is comfortable working with them, hence alternates are always there to help.

 Another efficient way for non-tech founders to build an MVP is by hiring freelancers.
 This is also a good way to get your product developed if running out of time and budget.
 However, guaranteeing the quality of the product can be a bit risky in this case.
 To make sure that the product is built with just the right features, a founder needs to be clear about the specifications of the software.
 Here are some popular platforms to find freelancers: